 Therefore, we had several hours free before lunch.
 So we drove to Mont-Louis La Cabanasse and visited the place.
-En Route we stopped at several places to catch the bridge and gorge views, specially the unusual rail suspension bridge at Pont Gisclard between Sauto and Planès.
+En Route we stopped at several places to catch the bridge and gorge views, especially the unusual rail suspension bridge at Pont Gisclard between Sauto and Planès.

-After visiting the Mont-Louis La Cabanasse, we drove back to Villefrance-en-Conflent to take the train departure at lunch time.
-We took the Yellow Train to Mont-Louis La Cabanasse, and took the next train right away back to Villefrance-de-Conflent.
+After visiting the Mont-Louis La Cabanasse, we drove back to Villefranche-de-Conflent to take the train departure at lunchtime.
+We took the Yellow Train to Mont-Louis La Cabanasse and took the next train right away back to Villefranche-de-Conflent.

-In the late afternoon, we were back to Villefrance-de-Conflent.
+In the late afternoon, we were back to Villefranche-de-Conflent.
 It was just the best time to see the places because most tourists were leaving.
 We had no problem to park our car right outside the wall.

 Scenic sites along the route

-Between Villefrance-de-Conflent and Mont-Louis La Cabanasse there are two bridges crossing the gorges, the Pont Séjourné and the Gisclard suspension bridge.
+Between Villefranche-de-Conflent and Mont-Louis La Cabanasse there are two bridges crossing the gorges, the Pont Séjourné and the Gisclard suspension bridge.
 The train crosses over the bridges, but you can only capture a partial view of them.
 You can, however, drive there to enjoy the views.
 The roads between the two places are well-maintained.
 Although it was during the summer holiday times, there wasn`t so many traffic on the road.
 And, there are several observation points along the roads.